 My husband Michael says that our birthdays are so special because there really is only one YOU.
 YOU – that never existed before and never will again.
 Now that’s a reason to celebrate.

 I guess I just have to go through this.
 Every year.
 Since I’m 50 or so.
 First I grumble, grumble.
-Mumble to myself and others if they will hear me about how old I am getting as if I am the only one that happens to and as if it’s some terrible affliction.
-Accept that people are going to buy me cards with those stupid jokes about getting older.
+Mumble to myself and others if they will hear me about how old I am and just accept that people are going to buy me cards with those stupid jokes about getting older.
+Either that or about drinking wine.
+Or both.

 Yes I am at that age now.